tpoisot/ms_pop_networks/ms_pop.md

 happen.
 First, the presence of one interaction will be a necessary condition for the presence of a second.
 For example, opportunistic pathogens have a greater success of infection on hosts which are already immunocompromised by previous infections @olivier_are_2012 .
 Second, already established interactions can prevent future partners from interacting.
 Such is notably the case in protective symbioses, *i.e.* those in which a resident symbiont decreases the infection probability of a new pathogen [@koch_socially_2011;@heil_protective_2003].
+Note that in both cases, the driver of interaction turnover is the patchiness of species distribution, emphasizing why the two concepts ought to be integrated.

 Direct interactions can also interfere with each others when there is preference in the selection of interaction partners. @lafferty_foraging_1992 documents some